Get,

 Potential Uses of Cinnamon:

 Cinnamon has been found effective in maintaining oral health in studies.
-It may usually be used as tooth powder to relieve toothaches and other dental problems.
-Cinnamon can also act as a mouth freshener and treats bad breath.
+It may usually be used as toothpaste to relieve toothaches and other dental problems.
+Cinnamon can also act as a mouth freshener and treat bad breath.
 Thus, it is used as an ingredient in chewing gums.4 However, more human studies are needed to estimate the extent to which it will be beneficial for human health.

 Extracts of cinnamon such as ether, methanolic, and aqueous extracts demonstrate a significant antioxidant activity in studies.
 Antioxidants can have a significant impact on human health since they respond to free radicals and help in reducing age-associated disorders and damage due to metabolic diseases.4 These activities of cinnamon, however, are yet to be proved in humans.